lucemhealth-archive/easy-jsonapi/README.md

 The easy-jsonapi middleware can operate in development or production mode.

-If `ENV['RACK_ENV']` is set to `:development` or not set at all, the middleware will be operating in development mode.
+If `ENV['RACK_ENV']` is set to `'development'` or not set at all, the middleware will be operating in development mode.

 When the middleware is in development mode it will raise an exception wherever it finds the http request to be non JSONAPI compliant.